DefensiveOrigins/APT-Lab-Terraform/README.md

 ```bash
 APT-Lab-Terraform/LABS/
 ```
- The error (shown at the top of script execution) is
+ The error (shown at the top of script execution) is:
  ```bash
  Directory not copied.
 Error: [Errno 17] File exists: './LABS'.
  ```